ART THAT MATTERSby Spannenburg.Art

 ESTRANGED - TOOTSI

-"A magnificent intersection of resistance and theatricality, capturing the blossoming of identity through the defiant, celebratory language of drag."
+"A striking blend of resilience and performance, capturing the blossoming of identity through the defiant, celebratory language of drag."

 The Narrative